JCMexplains/writing-for-success-2023/textbook.md

 entries for electronic sources that you were unable to finish earlier.

-2. If your sources include a form of media not covered in the APA guidelines here, consult with a writing tutor or review a print or online reference book.
-You may wish to visit the website of the American Psychological Association at https://www.apa.org or the Purdue University Online Writing lab at https://owl.english.purdue.edu, which regularly updates its online style guidelines.
+2. If your are using a kind of source not covered here, speak with a writing tutor, check the *Publication Manual*, or try one of these websites:
+    - the style page of the APA's website at https://apastyle.apa.org/
+    - the APA section of the Purdue University Online Writing lab at https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html

 3. Give your paper a final edit to check the references section.